Rate 3.0 to 4.0 lb ai/a (0.5 to 0.66 gal/a Ro-Neet 6EC)

-Remarks Use only on Roundup Ready sugar beets.
-Be aware that glyphosate is formulated as 3, 4, 4.17, 4.5, and 5 lb ae/gal; be sure to use the correct amount of herbicide.
+Remarks Use only on Roundup Ready sugar beets and be sure to use the correct amount of herbicide as there are numerous formulations.
 In Roundup Ready sugar beets, up to 5.96 lb ae/a (170 fl oz/a Roundup PowerMax) may be applied in one year; up to 3.71 lb ae/a (106 fl oz/a Roundup PowerMax may be applied preplant, at planting, and preemergence; up to 1.97 lb ae/a (56 fl oz/a Roundup PowerMax) may be applied from emergence to eight-leaf stage; and up to 1.54 lb ae/a (44 fl oz/a Roundup PowerMax) may be applied between eight-leaf stage and canopy closure.
 The maximum rate for any single application from crop emergence until the eight-leaf stage is 1.125 lb ae/a (32 fl oz/a Roundup PowerMax).
 It is strongly recommended not to use less than 0.75 lb ae/a for weed control to reduce the potential for development of glyphosate-resistant weeds.
 The maximum rate for any single application between the 8-leaf stage and canopy closure is 0.77 lb ae/a.
 Controls only emerged weeds and has no residual weed control.
 Use up to 2 lb ae/a glyphosate to control perennial weeds.
 The addition of 1 to 2 percent ammonium sulfate (AMS) by weight, or 8.5 to 17 lb/100 gal spray solution may increase the performance of glyphosate, particularly with hard water or spraying during drought conditions.
 If using AMS for hard water conditions, mix water and AMS before adding glyphosate.
 See individual glyphosate labels for amount of surfactant and water applied per acre.
 Up to four sequential applications of this product may be made with at least 10 days between applications.
-Restricted entry interval (REI) is 4 or 12 hours depending on the glyphosate product used.
+Restricted entry interval is 4 or 12 hr depending on the glyphosate product used.

 Caution Do not use glyphosate for spot treatment in emerged sugar beet crops unless they are Roundup Ready.
 Do not plant crops other than those listed on label for 30 days after applying.
 Do not harvest within 30 days after application.

-Site of action Group 9: inhibits EPSP synthase
+Site of action Group 9: EPSP synthase inhibitor

 Chemical family glycine